 - Drug-related paraphernalia

 If you have an older loved one and he or she is showing some of these signs, it’s highly possible that the individual has developed a substance dependence problem.
-Many older adults struggle with alcohol abuse and drug misuse.
+Many older adults struggle with alcohol use disorder and drug misuse.
 But, thankfully, there are resources and treatment programs available to help those who are bound by the chains of addiction.

 These signs may indicate that a senior in your life has an addiction problem.
 If this is, in fact, the case, it’s best to take action right away.
 You can speak with your family member or friend about getting help.
 But, if the individual is not interested, it may be time to stage an intervention.
 By joining with loved ones and professionals who can navigate you through the intervention process, you can help to bring the addiction problem to your loved one’s attention.
 This will allow you to get the individual the help he or she needs.